 How much do custom orthotics cost?
 While prices vary, they usually run from $200 to $800.
-That’s quite an investment when it comes to footwear or insoles, and you’ll want to make sure that you’re getting the most for your money.
+That’s quite an investment when it comes to footwear or insoles, so before you open your wallet, you'll want to make sure you actually need to get custom orthotics and if you do, that you're getting the most for your money.

 The first step is knowing exactly what you’re paying for, so you can decide whether it’s a good fit for you.
 In this article, we’ll go over:

-While prescription orthotics’ sticker price runs from $200 to $800, you should also factor in additional costs.While these devices can last for years, the top surfaces will wear out and have to be replaced.
+While the sticker price for custom orthotics runs from $200 to $800, you should also factor in additional costs.While these devices can last for years, the top surfaces will wear out and have to be replaced.
 This can cost $50 to $100.
-At some point the plastic or firm EVA foam materials will give way indicating that it is time to get a new pair of orthotics.

 If you're covered by health insurance, you'll usually only have to pay 10-50% of the total price.
-However, it's important to know that insurance often doesn't cover them.
-You'll want to check your insurance plan before considering custom-molded orthotics.
+However, it's important to know that insurance often doesn't cover them the cost of custom orthotics.
+Before you consider having custom orthotics made, you'll want to check whether your insurance plan covers them.

 The manufacturing cost of custom orthotics (including materials) is normally $100 or less.
 So where does the hefty price tag come from, and are custom insoles worth it?